How Food for Life Scotland can work with your business

 Are you a Scottish food business interested in supplying Scotland's public sector?

-Every year, the public sector in Scotland spends almost £150 million on food and drink.
+In an average year, the public sector in Scotland spends almost £150 million on food and drink.
 With a growing opportunity for Scotland’s producers, there has never been a better time for Scottish food businesses to get involved in supplying public food service.

-At Food for Life Scotland, we work with local food producers and suppliers to put more Scottish food on the table in primary schools across the country.
+At Food for Life Scotland, we work with local food producers and suppliers to put more Scottish food on the table in schools across the country.
 In this section, you can read more about our work with local authorities and food businesses across Scotland.

 Boosting Scottish food in Scottish school meals